-by Morgan Hancock
+by Ollie Hancock

 In August of every year, a new batch of students fills the dorms, apartments, and homes in Arcata neighborhoods.
 Overbearing parents pilot SUVs in a line around the block on check-in day.
 Students scramble through Craigslist listings in search of a last-minute opportunity.
 It’s no secret there is a housing shortage in Arcata, but the new polytechnic designation will increase demand.
 Cal Poly Humboldt expects to double in enrollment in the next six years.
 There are plans to build infrastructure, but they won’t be available until 2025 at the earliest.
 During this in-between period, the school will provide “bridge” housing.
 Steven Onge, a representative of Housing and Residence Life, explained the plan to master-lease nearby hotels to house students in the meantime.

 “We’ve been working with it for over a year [and] we’ve developed relationships with several hotel owners and property managers,” Onge said.
 “This property was nice.
 There’s a pool there, and laundry is included, so we think the location was good, and the amenities are good.”